I plan on writing a post all about Hazel in the future, but I wanted to share a specific use case for Hazel that others might benefit from.

-Being who I am I wanted to unify the naming of all of my files.
+Being who I am, I wanted to unify the naming of all of my files.
 Ostensibly to make searching better, but really just because I was procrastinating and organizing things make me feel good!
-Additionally, I have been on an automation kick recently so I wanted to figure out a way to automate this organization and Hazel was exactly the tool for the job!
+Additionally, I have been on an automation kick recently, so I wanted to figure out a way to automate this organization, and Hazel was precisely the tool for the job!

 Renaming Files Based on Their Parent Folders

 I quickly figured out that Hazel can rename files and use the name of the folder that the file is in as part of the new name.
 Since my folder structure was pretty sharp (if I do say so myself) this was the rule I needed: